KQM-git/TCL/docs/evidence/combat-mechanics/snapshot-and-dynamic.md

 Evidence 6: [Video](https://youtu.be/6_VfeWEM-zE)
 The healing effectiveness stat from 2-Piece maiden's beloved also snapshots.
 Diona with 15591 max HP with 2-Piece maiden's ticks for 2453 HP, taking off one piece of maiden's beloved, which did not reduce her max HP but makes her lose the set bonus, does not change the healing ticks

 Bonus - Noelle, Qiqi, and Barbara also have a healing-on-hit effect while their Elemental Skill is active.
-Do on-hit healing effects from active skills snapshot?
+Do on-hit healing effects from active Skills snapshot?

 Evidence S1: [Video](https://youtu.be/N41DVWpP8z8)
 Whiteblind grants Noelle 7.5% ATK and 7.5% DEF on-hit, and her on-hit healing scales on DEF.
 Here I use the Burst to ensure that she heals every hit.
 Each consecutive hit is shown to heal for an increasing amount, capping at hit 4 which corresponds to the max stacks of whiteblind.
 Noelle on-hit-healing does not snapshot on E activation.